Rabia28/Car-Make-Model/README.md

 # Car-Make-Model
-#Task:
+Task: <br />
-#Given two car images, the developed system must check if they have the same make and model
+Given two car images, the developed system must check if they have the same make and model <br />
-#§ Binaryoutput (1=samemake-model, 0=differentmake or differentmodel)
+§ Binaryoutput (1=samemake-model, 0=differentmake or differentmodel) <br />
- Difficulties:
+ Difficulties:<br />
- § Carswith the samemake-model may have different colors § Different lighting conditions
+ § Carswith the samemake-model may have different colors <br />
+ § Different lighting conditions
  § Car photographs taken from different positions (e.g. front, side…)
  Verification: